 Many important considerations ride on the answer to this question -- from how to fill out your tax returns to whether your spouse is eligible for benefits through your employer's health plan.
 But it isn't always easy to figure out whether (and to what extent) your same-sex marriage will be recognized.

-No Recognition by the Federal Government -- For the Most Part
+New: Federal Recognition -- For the Most Part

-As of March 2010, Connecticut, the District of Columbia, Iowa, Maryland, Massachusetts, New Hampshire, New York, and Vermont recognize same-sex marriages made in other states or countries.
-As long as you were legally married in a state or country that allows same-sex marriage, these states will treat you like any other married couple.
-You can file a joint state tax return, receive health and retirement benefits for your spouse if you work for the state government (and equivalent benefits to married couples under state law), and enjoy numerous other benefits that come with marriage.
+As of September 2013, California, Connecticut, Delaware, the District of Columbia, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont and Washington have all legalized same-sex marriage.
+These states will also recognize same-sex marriages made in other states.
+As long as you were legally married in a state that allows same-sex marriage, these states will treat you like any other married couple.
+You can file a joint state tax return (and now a joint federal tax return) receive health and retirement benefits for your spouse if you work for the state government (and equivalent benefits to married couples under state law), and enjoy numerous other benefits that come with marriage.

 Uncertainty in Some States